 - 48 farmers and their families have started their own independent farm businesses with the support of Farmer Assistance.

-- Graduate farmers sell a variety of vegetables, specialty herbs, pastured poultry, eggs, cut and potted flowers, honey, small fruits and plants at nearly 60 farmers markets throughout New York City and the Hudson Valley.
+- Graduate farmers sell a variety of vegetables, specialty herbs, pastured poultry, eggs, cut and potted flowers, honey, small fruits and plants at nearly 60 farmers markets throughout New York City, the Hudson Valley and New Jersey.

 - Graduate farmers keep a total of 400 acres of farmland in production.

-- 10 graduate farmers sell through 18 CSAs city-wide, providing approximately 1,100 individual shares.
+- 12 graduate farmers sell through 18 CSAs, providing approximately 1,100 individual shares.

-- Graduate farmers are extremely effective at reaching low-income customers, selling at 23 farmers markets and 10 CSAs in low-income neighborhoods.
+- Graduate farmers are extremely effective at provinding access to fresh food, selling at 25 farmers markets and 18 CSAs.